PLASTIC SURGERY RESIDENCY

 All plastic surgery residents participate in all aspects of inpatient and outpatient care.
 This includes preoperative evaluation, surgical performance and postoperative care.
 The plastic surgery residents are responsible for the focused evaluation and treatment of serious and critically injured patients under the close clinical supervision of the attending faculty.
 Call schedule duties are taken in equal rotation by the four clinical residents.

 Weekly plastic surgery clinics are staffed at Albany Medical Center and at the Samuel S. Stratton Department of Veteran Affairs Medical Center.
 In addition, a Hand Surgery Clinic is held at the VAMC in conjunction with the plastic surgery clinic.
-A Craniofacial Clinic meets monthly at St. Peter’s Hospital.
-Monthly Mortality and Morbidity Conferences are held at Albany Medical Center and review of all pragmatic hospitals is done.

 Residents gain valuable teaching experience through participation in the training of medical students, general surgery residents and residents from other subspecialties which rotate on the plastic surgery service.
-Residents also assist in the training and supervision of student nurses and physician assistant students.

 Didactic teaching is mostly by the tutorial method.
 Faculty members and assigned residents lead discussion periods each week according to a schedule which will cover the breadth of plastic surgery in 3 years.
 Faculty members present formal lectures on collaborative material.
 Visiting Professorships occur 3 or 4 times a year and provide individual exposure to the leaders in the specialty.
 All resident spend time in the microsurgical laboratory for their education and technical practice.

-They also are required to submit an abstract to the Chief Resident’s Conference sponsored by the Plastic Surgery Educational Foundation.
+Residents also are required to submit an abstract to the Chief Resident’s Conference sponsored by the Plastic Surgery Educational Foundation.
 The PGY-5 resident attends the annual meeting of the American Society of Aesthetic Plastic Surgeons.
 The PGY-4 resident attends the Basic Maxillofacial Workshop Course sponsored by the American Society of Maxillofacial Surgeons.
 Any paper which is presented at a national meeting provides an additional trip for the resident author.

-|For additional information, please contact our program.|
+For additional information, please contact our program.